Academic Catalog

 • Pay the required fee.

-• Submit the completed form and portfolio to the Registrar.
+• Submit the completed form and portfolio to the Prior Learning Assessment team.
 Notification of the portfolio review outcome will only be communicated via Lakehawk email.